 Ontario By Bike is another great resource for locating bicycle-friendly businesses on Manitoulin, including bike shops, and provides nine established routes linked to Strava.

 Arriving by the Chi-Cheemaun only makes this trip more special.
-Reserve here.
+Reserve your spot.

 Learn about the archaeological site before you arrive.

 The island is home to many Anishinaabe First Nations, and the Indigenous art galleries are exceptional.

 Visit Manitowaning, the first European Settlement on Manitoulin Island.